ba-st/Superluminal/docs/how-to/how-to-use-as-dependency-in-pharo.md

 the package in your product baseline:

-1. Define the Superluminal repository and version to be used, and the [baseline groups](../reference/Baseline-groups.md) you want to depend on (usually it will be `Deployment`).
+1. Define the Superluminal repository and version to be used, and the [baseline groups](../reference/Baseline-groups.md) you want to depend on (usually `Deployment`).

-    If you're unsure on what to depend use the *Dependency Analyzer* tool to choose an appropriate group including the packages you need.
+    If you're unsure about what to depend on use the *Dependency Analyzer* tool to choose an appropriate group including the packages you need.

 2. Create a method like this one in the baseline class of your product: